Validating a dynamic input-output model for the propagation of supply and demand shocks during the COVID-19 pandemic in

 Recall that during the lockdowns, labor supply is shocked and the maximum amount of available labor is reduced to,

-However, as explained in Section \ref{section:hiring_firing}, industries are allowed to fire workers if productive capacity is greater than demand, and thus, the output can be constrained further by a shortage of labor.
-By combining Eq. \ref{eq:labor_supply_constraints_1} and Eq. \ref{eq:labor_supply_constraints_2},
+However, as explained in Section \ref{section:EPNM_hiring_firing}, industries are allowed to fire workers if productive capacity is greater than demand, and thus, the output can be constrained further by a shortage of labor.
+By combining Eq.~\eqref{eq:EPNM_labor_supply_constraints_1} and Eq.~\eqref{eq:EPNM_labor_supply_constraints_2},

-\textbf{Input bottlenecks} The productive capacity of an industry can be constrained if an insufficient supply of inputs is in stock.
-The productive capacity of an industry can be constrained in several ways, referred to as a \textit{production function} ($\mathcal{F}$).
-In a classical Leontief approach, every input encoded in the recipe matrix $A_{ij}$ is considered critical to production.
-However, this is certainly not the case, as the output of the construction industry may for instance depend on the availability of restaurants for lunch meetings.
-Mandatory closure of restaurants during a pandemic is not likely to lead to production constraints in the construction sector.
-Pichler et al. \citep{pichler2022} have clearly demonstrated the added value of relaxing the classical Leontief approach to what is referred to as a \textit{Partially Binding Leontief} production unction (PBL).
-The approach is based on a survey assessing the criticality of inputs to different industries (conducted by IHS Markit Analysts, see Pichler et al. \citep{pichler2022} for details).
-Industries were asked to label each input as \textit{critical}, \textit{important}, or \textit{non-critical}, corresponding to a numerical value of 1, 0.5, and 0 respectively.
-Input bottlenecks can be treated in five different ways, ranked from most to least restrictive. \begin{enumerate} \item Leontief: Every input encoded in the matrix of technical coefficients is binding, i.e. the depletion of one input, regardless of its actual relevance to production, halts production.
+\paragraph{Input bottlenecks} The productive capacity of an industry can be constrained if an insufficient supply of inputs is in stock, referred to as a ``production function" ($\mathcal{F}$).
+In a classical Leontief approach, every input encoded in the recipe matrix $\mathcal{A}_{ij}$ is considered critical to production.
+By using a survey on the criticality of inputs to different industries, the Leontief production function can be relaxed to a partially-binding (PBL) Leontief production function \citep{pichler2022}.
+The inputs $j$ of industry $i$ are either important or critical to production, denoted $\mathcal{I}_{ij}$ and $\mathcal{C}_{ij}$ respectively.
+Input bottlenecks can be treated in the following ways, ranked from most to least restrictive. \begin{enumerate} \item Leontief: Every input encoded in the matrix of technical coefficients $\mathcal{A}_{ij}$ is binding, i.e. the depletion of one input, regardless of its actual relevance to production, halts production.
 Mathematically,